 Pantai Purnama (Moonlight Beach) is a small beach option just before Teluk Kemang as you head north.
 We visited here when the tide was in so there may be more beach when you visit!

 This Port Dickson clean beach is more out of the way than some of the others listed here even though it is just off the main road.
-It’s meant to be popular in the evenings but we found it a pretty spot during the day with no trash and bathrooms and a restaurant right there.
+It’s meant to be popular in the evenings but we found it a pretty spot during the day with no trash, bathrooms and a restaurant right there.
 There were some big clumps of seaweed in the water though.

-To be close to this beach, consider staying at the Klana Beach Resort which is pictured in the photo above.
+To be close to this beach, consider staying at the Klana Beach Resort which is pictured in the photo above to the left.
 You can easily access both this beach and Teluk Kemang from here and there is even an observatory on site!

 There are a lot of hotels and apartments along this Port Dickson beach, Teluk Kemang is a convenient place to stay for beach access.
 There are many facilities including multiple car parks, paths, toilets, showers, change rooms, prayer rooms, shops, food stalls and restaurants.
 There is also a large square with activities.

 Unfortunately, I don’t recommend this beach for swimmers which is a shame as it is a pretty and clean beach.
 This beach is strictly for people who want water sports and/or action and atmosphere.

 The sand can be an orange colour and the sea can become rough.
 There are often kids activities set up like pony riding and bouncy castles at busy times.

 I visited on a weekday when the beach was relatively dead.
 However, there was still a lot going on on the beach.
 I found the attention from the males selling water activities uncomfortable and would not visit alone at a non-busy time again.

 For easy access to this public beach, Port Dickson offers, stay at Ancasa Residences where there are roomy apartments and a large pool.

 Pantai Cahaya Negeri